Ayzel0/QuestbridgeAI/README.md

 # README

-Our solution is called Questbrdige AI, a chatbot trained on real college datat to provide access to information for students in need, particularly those that are first-generation and or/from low-income households.
+Our solution is called Questbridge AI, a chatbot trained on real college data to provide access to information for students in need, particularly those that are first-generation and or/from low-income households.
+We hope to further improve equity and accessibility for college admissions.

 Team members:
 - Andrew Lee, Georgetown University, azl9@georgetown.edu